 - A bit noisy when water is circulated, but not a huge problem.

-Perfect for beginners, HTG Supply’s DWC hydroponic bucket system comes well-equipped with an electrical pump, as well as complete instructions and tips to easily guide you along so that you can do an excellent job of setting up and maintaining your plants… just like the pros!
+Perfect for beginners, HTG Supply’s DWC hydroponic system comes well-equipped with an electrical pump, as well as complete instructions and tips to easily guide you along so that you can do an excellent job of setting up and maintaining your plants… just like the pros!

 - Consists of a large dual-outlet air pump and a high-quality air stone for better oxygenation to give your plants even more nutrient fortification than ever.